Confluent Cloud API for Connect¶

-The Confluent Cloud API for fully-managed connectors allows you to interact with your connector using the Confluent Cloud API.
+The Confluent Cloud API allows you to interact with your fully-managed and custom connectors using the Confluent Cloud API.
 This is a queryable HTTP API.
 For instance, you can POST a query written in JSON and get back connector information specified by the query.
-Use the following examples to learn more about using the Confluent Cloud API.
+Use the following examples to learn more about using the Confluent Cloud API for fully-managed and custom connectors.

-For a hands-on course showing how this works, see Hands On: Confluent Cloud Managed Connector API.
+For a hands-on course showing how this works for fully-managed connectors, see Hands On: Confluent Cloud Managed Connector API.

 A Confluent Cloud API key to authenticate with the Confluent Cloud API.
 Every API request must include the resource key and secret encoded as Base64.
 Complete the following steps to create the keys and encode them in Base64.